cobaltspeech/sdk-cubic/docs-src/content/_index.md

 ## Automatic Transcription Results

-The simplest item that Cubic returns is its best guess at the transcription of your audio.
-Cubic recognises the audio you are streaming, listens for the end of each utterance, and returns the speech recognition result.
+The simplest result that Cubic returns is its best guess at the transcription of your audio.
+Cubic recognizes the audio you are streaming, listens for the end of each utterance, and returns the speech recognition result.

 Cubic maintains its transcriptions in an N-best list, i.e. is the top N transcriptions from the recogniser.
 The best ASR result is the first entry in this list.
 A json representation of Cubic’s N-best list with utterance-level confidence scores is: